grundium-frontend/get-creative/README.md

 Your task is to design and implement the ***Locator*** application.
 This is a single page application, on which the user can see a map of the world.
 At the first glance, the user should be able to see the markers for those locations on the map.
 The user should also be able to click and set their own location on the map.
-When the user location is set, a list should appear; each item on the list corresponds to a location, and should render the data available for the being which awaits on that location, in addition to the distance of the user to the being.
+When the user location is set, a list should appear; each item on the list corresponds to a location, and should render the data available for the entity which awaits on that location, in addition to the distance of the user to the entity.
 The list should be sorted from closest to farthest.

 ## Data sources